 The results found in Table 7 summarises the noise level recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 05 dB(A) for the Noise Affected NML however, remains within the highly noise affected criteria.
-Location 1 and have exceeded the criteria by up to 01 dB(A).
-It is found that many of the triggers from Location 1 are caused by workers and patients within the same room and therefore, it is recommended that the monitor is placed in a room away from work spaces and operating equipment to avoid these false triggers.
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 11 dB(A) for the Noise Affected NML and 04 dB(A) for highly noise affected.
+Location 1 and Location 3 have exceeded the criteria by up to 04 dB(A) and 06 dB(A) respectively during the monitoring period.
+It is found that many of the triggers from Location 1 are caused by workers and patience within the same room and therefore, it is recommended that the monitor is placed in a room away from work spaces and rooms with operating equipment to avoid these false triggers.